Crivaledaz/Mattermost-LDAP/README.md

 Oauth user password in the database.
 If you use init script make sure to use the same database user. (ex : oauth_secure-pass)

 * LDAP config
-Edit oauth/LDAP/onfig_ldap.php :
+Edit oauth/LDAP/config_ldap.php :
 1. Provide your ldap address and port.
-2. Change the base directory name ($base) and the filter ($filter) to comply with your LDAP configuration, these variables will be use in resource.php.
+2. Change the base directory name ($base) and the filter ($filter) to comply with your LDAP configuration.
-3. Change the relative directory name suffix ($rdn) to comply with your LDAP configuration, this variable will be use in connexion.php.
+3. Change the user ID attribute ($ldap_attribute) to comply with your LDAP configuration (uid, sAMAccountName, email, cn ..).
 4. If necessary, you can provide a LDAP account to allow search in LDAP (only restrictive LDAP).

 #### $hostname
 Your LDAP hostname or LDAP IP, to connect to the LDAP server.
 #### $port
 Your LDAP port, to connect to the LDAP server.
 By default : 389.
-#### $rdn
+#### $search_attribute
-The LDAP Relative Directory Name suffix to identify a user in LDAP, see LDAP.php class for more information (use to check user credentials on LDAP).
-Note that user id (uid) will be add to this suffix to produce a complete relative directory name.
-The uid is provided by username field in the form from oauth/index.php.
-For more information, refer to ldap_bind() in php documentation.
+The attribute used to identify user on your LDAP.
+Should be uid, email, cn or sAMAccountName.
 #### $base
 The base directory name of your LDAP server. (ex : ou=People,o=Company)
 #### $filter
-Additional filters for your LDAP, see LDAP.php class for more information (used to get user informations).
-Note that the user id (uid) will be add to the filter (concat) to get only user data from the LDAP.
-The uid is provided by username field in the form from oauth/index.php.
+Additional filters to search in LDAP (used to get user informations). (ex : objectClass=person)
 #### $bind_dn
 The LDAP Directory Name of an service account to allow LDAP search.
 This ption is required if your LDAP is restrictive, else put an empty string (""). (ex : cn=mattermost_ldap,dc=Example,dc=com)
 #### $bind_pass